 Every year, each of the 290 chapters submits a detailed annual evaluation report to the Washington, DC headquarters that considers, among other things, chapter activities as evidence for their commitment to Phi Beta Kappa's goals and the acceptance rate by students who are elected to membership in a chapter.

 Alpha Chapter has long been noted for its practices.
 The national office sent two officers to the USD campus to learn best practices for other PBK chapters nationwide.
-Former PBK Secretary Doug Foard and current PBK Secretary John Churchill have both visited USD to initiate new members in Alpha Chapter of South Dakota.
+Former PBK Secretaries Douglas Foard and John Churchill both visited USD to initiate new members in Alpha Chapter of South Dakota.